Kachielite/movie-app/README.md

 To start using MovieX, follow these steps:

-1. Clone the repository: `git clone https://github.com/your-username/MovieX.git`
+1. Clone the repository: `git clone https://github.com/Kachielite/movie-app`
 2. Install dependencies: `npm install`
 3. Run the development server: `npm start`
 4. Open `http://localhost:3000` in your web browser.

-We hope you enjoy using Movie Planet to discover exciting movies and stay entertained.
+I hope you enjoy using Movie Planet to discover exciting movies and stay entertained.
 Feel free to contribute, report issues, or suggest improvements.
 Happy movie browsing! 🎬🍿